Affi-Amine/LUMION-Internship/README.md

-# Smart CRM Platform
+# Code Graph Explorer

-A full-stack CRM demo featuring a FastAPI backend, a Next.js frontend, and a Neo4j graph database for relationships between customers, companies, deals, and interactions.
-It also includes a lightweight GraphRAG exploration layer.
+A full-stack demo focused on AST-based code graph indexing and visualization.
+It features a FastAPI backend, a Next.js frontend, and Neo4j to store and explore code entities and relationships.
+The GraphRAG layer answers structural queries about the codebase (e.g., calls, renders, imports).

 ## Prerequisites
 - Python 3.11+